adamscarlat/blinkCameraAlarm/README.md

 ## Setup

-This alarm system is configured to work on Debian based systems and is tied to systemd and to the USB pseudo file system.
-It was tested on Raspberry Pi 2 running Raspberry OS Lite.
+This alarm system is configured to work on Debian based systems.
+It requires Python >= 3.8.

 To set up the system: